 How well do you know your stem cells?

-For many people, the mere mention of stem cells, whether it be research, new trials, or breakthrough treatments, conjures up mixed feelings.
+For many people, the mere mention of stem cells, whether it be research, new trials, or breakthrough treatments, conjures up a cocktail of mixed emotions.

 You may first grimace and recall the great stem cell debate, in which the act of growing embryos and extracting their stem cells for research purposes was prohibited.
 Or you may smile and picture Dolly the sheep, the first animal cloned from an adult stem cell.
 Whatever your response, it’s likely you experience at least some amount of confusion.

 This is unsurprising; ever since their existence was proven in the 1960’s, stem cells have been at the centre of the most rapidly advancing area of modern medicine.
 They’ve now been identified in several areas of the body, manufactured in laboratories, proven to treat and even reverse diseases such as diabetes and MS, and used to grow whole new organs and regenerate existing ones.